arsium/EagleMonitorRAT/README.md

 * UI Bugs
 * Dark theme in construction
 * Need to improve & finish logs system
-* No more options will be added to the builder
+* No more options will be added to the builder.
+If you want more, you will have to do it yourself.
 * If you want to build it, please use only release mode.
 I configure it to make plugin directly put next to Eagle Monitor.

 Preview :